-The implementation of the ELRP at the school level was carried out in a variety of ways.
-It varied from teachers carrying boxes of books to the classrooms; to the books being placed according to the different grades in the library; or in some instances, the books being merely stacked on the library shelves.
-The implementation of the ELRP depended very much on the English language teachers.
-It was later found that the programme was generally ineffective.
+implementation of the ELRP The at the school level was carried out in a variety of ways.
+It varied from teachers carrying boxes of books to the classrooms; to the books being placed according to the different grades in the library; or in some instances, the books being the library shelves.
+The merely stacked on implementation of the ELRP depended very much on It was later the English language teachers. generally found that the programme was ineffective.